 - Agency Strategic Plan.
 The agency strategic plan is a four-year plan and must align to the state strategic plan.
 It includes the agency goals, measurable objectives, strategies and resource implications.

 - The Agency Performance Report.
-Each agency submits an agency performance report twice yearly to report progress on the agency strategic goals and mission critical projects.
+Agencies submit agency performance reports at least twice yearly to communicate progress on strategic goals and mission critical projects.

 Agency strategic planning information is entered into the HORIZON web based system to facilitate the collection and reporting of agency plan data.
 Regardless of the methodology or model agencies use to develop their plans, agencies enter a standard set of common strategic plan elements into HORIZON for use in statewide planning activities.
 Members of the public may view agency strategic plan reports via the HORIZON system.